CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 **- Applied metrology for the slot machines**

 Slot machines are the most popular gambling option in casinos.
-Their simplicity and the appeal of a game of fair chances attract customers resulting in about 70% of the average casino income in the US [link].
-And even in 2021, after the infamous events happening these years, the market opportunity for slot machines is still prominent and promises to grow [link].
+Their simplicity and the appeal of a game of fair chances attract customers resulting in about 70% of the average casino income in the US [[1]][id1].
+And even in 2021, after the infamous events happening these years, the market opportunity for slot machines is still prominent and promises to grow [[2]][id2].
-In 2018, the global Slot Machines market faced a valuation of $3.23B and the number is projected to reach $4.99B by 2025 [link].
+In 2018, the global Slot Machines market faced a valuation of $3.23B and the number is projected to reach $4.99B by 2025 [[3]][id3].

 In this field, where the chances drive the revenue of the gambling market, the stakeholders have to make sure the machines are providing consistently random outputs.
 We are offering a tool on how to test the machines in a fast and accurate manner by using cutting-edge techniques.
 The method works as follows: for each outcome of the slot machines, the probability distribution is constructed and samples are randomly collected from multiple machines in real-time.
 The system then compares the output distribution of the collected samples to the ultimate "perfect" distribution (the Potter-Thomas distribution).
 If the calculated so-called "randomness factor" deviates from the recommended value, the system reports a case for investigation.
 This automated service is proven to protect slot machine providers from malfunctions, errors and frauds and will guarantee trustworthy, compliant and profitable operations.